SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

 1.Sms Gateway Microservice and setting tenant options

 The information about sms-gateway microservice's url should be given in the tenant options.
-Please use our Rest Api to store this information as following:
+Please use our Rest API to store this information as following:

     POST /tenant/options
     Host: ...